 - Part of a composite primary key is used to link two tables

 Correctly assessing table relationships is crucial to accurately modeling your data.
-Now that you understand how tables are related to each other, we’ll explore what you can do with the Data Warehouse Manager.
+Now that you understand how tables are related to each other, see what you can do with the Data Warehouse Manager.